mohammadabufarweh/crm_concepts/assignments/marketingCycleAssigment.md

 -  Which of the following statements are true?
 (Select all that apply).
         - Quick campaigns can track financial information and measure ROI.
-       ✔️ Marketing campaigns can track financial information and measure ROI.
+       - ✔️ Marketing campaigns can track financial information and measure ROI.
-       ✔️ Marketing campaigns can be saved and created from templates.
+       - ✔️ Marketing campaigns can be saved and created from templates.
-        - Quick campaigns can be saved and created from templates.
+        - Quick campaigns can be saved and created from templates..

 - Which of the following actions can you do when distributing campaign activities?
 (Select all that apply).
     -  Send emails directly from your campaign template.
-    ✔️  Send emails to your marketing lists.
+    - ✔️  Send emails to your marketing lists.
-    ✔️  Assign activities for other users to complete.
+    - ✔️  Assign activities for other users to complete.
-    ✔️  Prepare files to send to a marketing partner.
+    - ✔️  Prepare files to send to a marketing partner.